isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-brains/index.md

 layout: post
 ---

 Invertebrates and vertebrates follow the Hallers Rule when considering the body size and brain comparison.
 For example, the ant's brain makes up 15% of its body mass.
-But, the difference is considerably bigger in spiders -m as outline din this [*Arthropod Structure & Development study*](http://www.sciencedirect. com/science/article/pii/S1467803911000727).
+But, the difference is considerably bigger in spiders -m as outline din this [*Arthropod Structure & Development study*](http://www.sciencedirect.com/science/article/pii/S1467803911000727).

 Spiders are tiny arachnids that seem to be very intelligent for their small sized-body in web-weaving (some being even below 1 millimeter in body length).
-You can control them using [spider sprays](https://pestpolicy.com/best-spider-spray-for-indoors/) of [spider foggers](https://pestpolicy.com/best-fogger-for-spiders/). **But, do spiders have brains?
+You can control them using [spider sprays](https://pestpolicy.com/best-spider-spray-for-indoors/)of [spider foggers](https://pestpolicy.com/best-fogger-for-spiders/).**But, do spiders have brains?
 Well, technically, spiders have no brains in the manner anatomy defines "brains".

 However, the arachnids have neural/ nerve cell clusters filling up many spaces in the spider's cephalothorax.
 Notably, the"brains" of some spiders like Jumping spiders tend to extend down in their legs. **

 ##  Details: Do Spiders Have Brains??

 It would require a big brain for the small spiders to have such magnificent web-weaving prowess and weave webs that are even bigger than the arachnids.
-A recent [spider brain study](http://www.stri. si. edu/english/scientific_staff/staff_scientist/scientist. php? id=10) by Bill Eberhard analyzed 9 species of spiders across 6 web-weaving groups.
+A recent [spider brain study](http://www.stri.si.edu/english/scientific_staff/staff_scientist/scientist.php?id=10)by Bill Eberhard analyzed 9 species of spiders across 6 web-weaving groups.
 The outcomes of the study was that the spider's body was inversely proportional to its brain size.

 Thus, smaller spiders have relatively larger brains.

 In addition, for various spiders, their central nervous system occupied about 80% of their body spaces - it may also fill up the arachnid's legs as shown below.
-Check [how spiders evolved its spare legs](http://news.nationalgeographic. com/news/2011/06/110603-spiders-spare-legs-webs-science-animals/).
+Check [how spiders evolved its spare legs](http://news.nationalgeographic.com/news/2011/06/110603-spiders-spare-legs-webs-science-animals/).

 Further, the body of the spider, like *Leucauge mariana, * filled with its brain continue to grow and develop up to when it becomes an adult.
 You'll notice that some of the immature and tiny spiders tend to have a bulging and deformed body due to having an excess spider brain.
 However, the adult spiders won't have a bulge.
 This is because its brain cell will still remain relatively small.